 Vibrant India: Fresh Vegetarian Recipes from Bangalore to Brooklyn, written by Chitra Agrawal, features the light and fresh, bold and complex flavors of South Indian home cooking.
 In addition to being vegetarian, a large portion of the recipes are also vegan and gluten-free or can be easily adapted for restrictions and personal tastes.
 Highlights include Mosaranna (Yogurt Rice with Pomegranate and Mint), Hesaru Bele Thovvay (Creamy Yellow Lentils with Tomato and Ginger), Avial (Kerala Coconut Vegetable Curry), Kadale Usali (Chickpea Salad with Summer Vegetables and Avocado); and Kadabu (Apple, Ginger, and Coconut Hand Pies).
+I will also be sharing her recipe for Jolada Palya (Stir-Fried Corn with Basil and Leeks).

 Chapters are divided based on course: Breakfast and Light Meals; Salads and Yogurts; Stir-Fries and Curries; Rice and Bread; Soups, Stews, and Lentils; Festive Bites and Snacks; Sweets and Drinks; Chutneys and Pickles; and From Scratch.